Skip to Main Content

 Public Transportation: Exit the Metro Expo Line at the Expo Park/USC station.

-Embark on a journey of science learning and fun for everyone as you explore over 150 interactive exhibits in our galleries like Ecosystems featuring live animals in living habitats, including a 188,000 gallon kelp forest tank.
-Make your visit out-of-thisworld by seeing Space Shuttle Endeavour in the Samuel Oschin Pavilion.
-View the orbiter up close and discover the science behind this amazing vehicle.
-Complete your all-day science adventure by watching a film on our seven-story IMAX screen!
+Embark on a journey of science learning and fun for everyone as you explore interactive exhibits in our FREE galleries like Ecosystems featuring live animals in living habitats, including a 188,000 gallon kelp forest tank.
+Complete your all-day science adventure by watching a film on our 7-story IMAX Theater!
 Experience worlds as small as an atom and as vast as the universe.
 (IMAX films and special exhibitions require paid tickets).
+Present your EBT card at our Box Office to save $2 off adult and $1 off child IMAX tickets.
+Valid for up to 4 discounted tickets per household.

 5814 Wilshire Boulevard